 - Computing Resource

 - Storage Resource

 - Network Resource

 - Extension resource.

-3. QoS Requirements (optional)
+- 3. QoS Requirements (optional)

 A QoS description characterises the traffic between an Application Client and an Edge Application carried by a flow between the client and backend.
 A QoS description allows an Application Provider to describe the physical constraints in an edge network that should be met for the application to run successfully and provide a correct Quality of Experience (QoE) for the end-user at the UE.
 The QoS requirements include the following properties:

-- Bandwidth, bidirectional data rate between UE and backend application, measured end-to-end with "loopback" application; - Latency, the round trip delay between UE and backend application, measured end-to-end with "loopback" application; - Jitter, Variance of round-trip delay between UE and backend application, measured end-to-end with "loopback" application.
+- Bandwidth, bidirectional data rate between UE and backend application, measured end-to-end with "loopback" application; - Latency, the round trip delay between UE and backend application, measured end-to-end with "loopback" application; - Jitter, Variance of round-trip delay between UE and backend application, measured end-to-end with "loopback" application. - Alternative QoS References, refers to the QoS descriptions that an Application Provider can optionally provide along with the specific QoS (refers to the QoS Identifier as defined in Application Manifest data model in Table 3). - Note: when the specific QoS is not available for a PDU session, an OP may request the mobile network over the SBI-NR to provide the QoS for that PDU session from this alternative QoS set.